-The drain plumbing system is very similar to that used in your home.
+Some components of the drain plumbing system are very similar to that used in your home.
 The sinks and showers or tubs have water traps and are vented to the exterior to minimize waste gases from backing up into the RV.
 The components are made of ABS plastics the same as plumbing parts found in modern homes and are just as durable and resistant to most chemicals and cleaners used in the household.

 Each system is self-contained and allows for disposal of wastewater at designated dump stations at your convenience.
 A flexible sewer hose is required to connect the holding tank outlet to the inlet of an approved wastewater dump station or sewer system.
 This hose can typically be purchased at your local department store or RV dealership.
-A storage location is provided for the sewer hose in the rear bumper by removing the rubber cap at either end.
+A storage location is provided for the sewer hose in the rear bumper by removing the rubber cap.

 If you encounter a clogged sink, shower or tub drain, you will be able to disassemble the water trap (sometimes called P-trap) in the same way that you would at home.
 Some models have a clean-out access fitting for using a plumber snake tool.
-These fittings are generally located behind drawers at galley cabinets.
+These clean-out fittings are generally located behind drawers or toward the rear of galley or lavy cabinets.